Waste arrangements during Covid-19

 Only put out your bins and recycling boxes/bag if they are full.
 If there is enough space left and it could wait until your next collection, please try to do so.

-We also ask that you wash your hands before and after putting your bins out, and give the rims/handles a clean if possible.
+We also ask that you wash your hands before and after putting your bins out, and disinfect the rims/handles.

 Please wash and squash your recycling materials so you can fit more in your boxes and bag, and we can fit more in our collection vehicles.

-Our service is stretched to capacity because of staffing levels and measures we've taken to allow crews to socially distance.
-As a result, we can't take extra cardboard (as we normally would), so please make sure it's all inside your white bag.
+Because our service is stretched due to the pandemic, we can't take extra cardboard (as we normally would), so please make sure it's all inside your white bag.
 The cardboard section of our lorries is the first to fill up, and this can often mean extra trips to drop it off, so we appreciate your help in this.

 Cut up and compress your card to fit more in.
 If you have more than will fit in your bag, please store it until your next collection, or until normal service resumes, if you can.

-While our recycling centres are open, please do not make a non-essential trip especially to use one.
+Our recycling centres are open, but please do not make a non-essential trip especially to use one.

 Household Waste Recycling Centres (tips)